The Historic Benefit Auction An Orcas Family: 130 Years and Counting was held at Emmanuel Church, Benson Hall to a sold out crowd on Aug. 30.

 Every glass of wine you drink has a story.
 That is according to Michael Yeaman, who helps to run the Thurston Wolfe Winery in Prosser, Wash.

 Join the Deer Harbor Community Club for "Viva Italia" in Deer Harbor, featuring Italian wines and auction.
 The fundraiser is on Sunday, Aug.
 24 from 4 to 7 p.m.
 Included are eight tastings, commemorative glass, food and music.

-The Orcas Island Library Board will hold a special meeting on Tuesday, April 22, at 8:30 a.m. in the Library Meeting Room to discuss the Library expansion project.
+The Orcas Island Library Board will hold a special meeting on Tuesday, Aug.
+26 at 8:30 a.m. in the Orcas Island Library Meeting Room to discuss the library expansion project.

 Washington State Ferries final summer outreach events for vehicle reservations are this weekend.
 We’ll be at the Anacortes ferry terminal this Friday and at the Lopez Island Farmers’ Market on Saturday.

 The Orcas Christian School is now accepting applications for all grades, kindergarten through 12.
 Parents and students are invited to explore the campus and meet teachers.

 The Washington State Parks and Recreation Commission wants the public to know that Monday, Aug.
 25 is a state parks “free day.”
 Day-use visitors will not need a Discover Pass to visit state parks.

 The following was originally printed in the Northwest Straits Foundation August newsletter.

 Orcas suffered a loss mid-2013 when the historic Strawberry Barreling Plant, popularly known as the Artworks Building, was severely damaged by a fire deemed to be at the hands of an arson.